Tourism in Bhutan

+In order to grow and promote tourism while encouraging sustainability and community development, the Department of Tourism (DoT) launched the "Friends of Tourism" initiative on 28 December 2024 at the Changyul Park to celebrate a historic milestone for Bhutan’s tourism industry—the Druk Thuksey Medal conferred to the industry by His Majesty The King.
+The program's goal is to bring people and organisations together as partners in order to support Bhutan's goals, develop the country's tourism industry, and provide meaningful experiences.
+Additionally, the DoT started a monthly tourism bulletin to update stakeholders on developments in the sector.
+According to the bulletin report, 15,990 tourists visited Bhutan in November 2024.
+Of these, 7,034 were international tourists, while 8,956 were from India.
+An estimated 7,986 visitors arrived via Paro International Airport, 8,018 via the Phuentsholing Integrated Check Post, 41 by Samdrupjongkhar, and 16 via Gelephu each.

-Travel Operators in Bhutan
+Travel operators in Bhutan

 The Bhutanese government privatised the Bhutan Tourism Corporation (BTC) in October 1991, facilitating private-sector investment and activity.
 As a result, As of 2018 over 75 licensed tourist companies operate in the country.
-Previously, all tourists (group or individual) must travel on a planned, prepaid, guided package-tour or according to a custom-designed travel-program.
-Potential tourists must make arrangements through an officially approved tour operator, either directly or through an overseas agent.
+Previously, all tourists (group or individual) had to travel on a planned, prepaid, guided package-tour or according to a custom-designed travel-program.
+Potential tourists had to make arrangements through an officially approved tour operator, either directly or through an overseas agent.

 Visa to Bhutan

-Bhutan's tourism policy was further revised in June 2022 to maintain its 'High Value, Low Volume' policy and all nationalities has to pay US$200 in Sustainable Development Fee per night to avail a visa to Bhutan, while Indian nationals has to pay 1,200 INR to avail a permit.
-Henceforth, travellers are allowed to arrange their own accommodations and itinerary when travelling in the country.
+Bhutan's tourism policy was further revised in June 2022 to maintain its 'High Value, Low Volume' policy and all nationalities had to pay US $200 as a Sustainable Development Fee per night to obtain a visa to Bhutan, while Indian nationals have to pay 1,200 INR to obtain a permit.
+Starting from August 2023, the SDF decreased to $100, while the amount for Indians, stayed the same.
+However, travelers can now arrange their own accommodations and itinerary when traveling in the country.